artheus/ohgossh/README.md

 users to add their own PERL compatible regexp patterns and using Go templates for rendering hostnames and options.

+There is a json-schema, for the config file, available here: [schema/config.schema.json](schema/config.schema.json)

 Here is an example config from `config/examples/regexp.yml`:

 ```yaml